-Index Every entry is to be listed in the register's index, according to the may be entered elsewhere on the same page or even on a different page of the register.
-Clear cross-referencing is essential; e.g., "See SMITH, bottom of page".
+Index Every entry is to be listed in the register's index according to the data may be entered elsewhere on the same page or even on a different page of the register.
+Clear cross-referencing is essential, e.g., "See SMITH, bottom of page."

-Excess Data If there is inadequate space for all the data to be entered, the excess data material or related documents (e.g., civil records, correspondence) should be retained securely in a file in the parish archives.
+Excess Data If there is inadequate space for all the data to be entered, the excess correspondence, etc.) should be retained securely in a file in the parish archives.
 However, discretion must be exercised in deciding which material to place in this file; not everything has to be retained.
-This file should be marked "Sacramental Records", and the words "See Sacramental Records File"
+This file should be marked "Sacramental Records"